hjfitz/disparp-mtp-cracker/README.md

 0. Install all dependencies `npm install`
 1. Build the TypeScript source code to JS: `npm run build`
 2. Run the code:
-	* For the distributed version, stand up the server with `npm run start:distributed-server 2`.
+	* For the distributed version, stand up the server with `npm run start:cluster-naster 2`.
 The number of clients required is the first argument - defaulting to 2.
-	* Stand up clients with `npm run start:distributed-client 192.168.0.12:5000`.
+	* Stand up clients with `npm run start:cluster-client-client 192.168.0.12:5000`.
 The only argument defines where the server is hosted.
 	* For the parallel version, run `npm run start:threaded 2`.
 The only argument is the number of threads to spawn.
+	* To run the worker farm code, prepend the aforementioned commands with `farm-`, `npm run start:farm-cluster-worker` etc.

 ## Tech
 Both versions run the same way.
 Clients are invoked with arguments: